sdfertw/PowerScheduler/README.md

 Change "Plugged in" to like 80% (maybe 90% also does the job) to silence your fan Change "On battery" to for example to 50% to double your roof life.
 Needless to say, your compile times will go up a bit :)
 Change "On battery" to 25% or lower if you plan long meetings with your laptop :)

+## How does it work
+The PowerScheduler windows service changes the power plan to *Balanced* every 60 seconds.